John Coltrane: 1961–1962: First years with Impulse! Records

+In 1961, Coltrane received an Edison Award for Giant Steps at the Concertgebouw, Amsterdam.

 In May 1961, Coltrane's contract with Atlantic was bought by Impulse!.
 The move to Impulse! meant that Coltrane resumed his recording relationship with engineer Rudy Van Gelder, who had recorded his and Davis's sessions for Prestige.
-He recorded most of his albums for Impulse! at Van Gelder's studio in Englewood Cliffs, New Jersey.
+Coltrane recorded most of his albums for Impulse! at Van Gelder's studio in Englewood Cliffs, New Jersey.

 By early 1961, bassist Davis had been replaced by Reggie Workman, while Eric Dolphy joined the group as a second horn.
 The quintet had a celebrated and extensively recorded residency at the Village Vanguard, which demonstrated Coltrane's new direction.
 It included the most experimental music he had played, influenced by Indian ragas, modal jazz, and free jazz.
 John Gilmore, a longtime saxophonist with musician Sun Ra, was particularly influential; after hearing a Gilmore performance, Coltrane is reported to have said, "He's got it!
 Gilmore's got the concept!"
-The most celebrated of the Vanguard tunes, the 15-minute blues "Chasin' the 'Trane", was strongly inspired by Gilmore's music.
+The most celebrated of the Vanguard tunes, the 15-minute blues "Chasin' the Trane", was strongly inspired by Gilmore's music.

 In 1961, Coltrane began pairing Workman with a second bassist, usually Art Davis or Donald Garrett.
 Garrett recalled playing a tape for Coltrane where "I was playing with another bass player.
 We were doing some things rhythmically, and Coltrane became excited about the sound.
 We got the same kind of sound you get from the East Indian water drum.
 One bass remains in the lower register and is the stabilizing, pulsating thing, while the other bass is free to improvise, like the right hand would be on the drum.
 So Coltrane liked the idea."
-Coltrane also recalled: "I thought another bass would add that certain rhythmic sound.
+Coltrane also recalled, "I thought another bass would add that certain rhythmic sound.
 We were playing a lot of stuff with a sort of suspended rhythm, with one bass playing a series of notes around one point, and it seemed that another bass could fill in the spaces."
-According to Eric Dolphy, one night: "Wilbur Ware came in and up on the stand so they had three basses going.
+According to Dolphy, one night "Wilbur Ware came in and up on the stand so they had three basses going.
 John and I got off the stand and listened."
 Coltrane employed two basses on the 1961 albums Olé Coltrane and Africa/Brass, and later on The John Coltrane Quartet Plays and Ascension.
 Both Reggie Workman and Jimmy Garrison play bass on the 1961 Village Vanguard recordings of "India" and "Miles' Mode".